al-kannan/Docker_Kubernetes/README.md

 Docker is all about cost savings, development consistency and speed in processing.

-It is about how can we fully leverage VMs with any resource wastage thereby we save on VMs.
+It is about how can we fully leverage VMs without any resource wastage thereby we save on VMs.

 Docker is also about software development productivity.
 You can create a docker image and give it to developers where they can work on and get you a new image, pretty cool...